Easy Sourdough English Muffins

 If your muffins are not fully cooked on the inside, you can always finish them in a 350˚F oven or until done on the inside.

 Yes!
-You can easily cook the sourdough English muffins on a hot griddle.
+You can easily cook English muffins on a hot griddle.

 Every stove is a little bit different.
 You may have to play with the heat settings until the muffins cook evenly without getting black on the outside.